sivaranjanguna/Time_Series_Analysis_DL/README.md

+Project Title

-📘 Time Series Forecasting Using LSTM and Attention (TensorFlow)
+Time Series Forecasting Using LSTM and Attention Mechanisms

+Overview

-This project focuses on multivariate time series forecasting using the S&P 500 Index (GSPC) dataset.
-Two models are built and compared:
+This project implements multivariate time series forecasting using deep learning.
+Two primary models are developed and evaluated:

-Baseline LSTM Model
+Baseline LSTM model

-Attention-based LSTM Model
+Attention-based LSTM model

-Both models are trained, evaluated, and compared using RMSE and MAE metrics.
+Both models are trained on historical S&P 500 data and evaluated using RMSE and MAE.
+Hyperparameter tuning is also performed to identify optimal model settings.

-The project also includes hyperparameter tuning, attention visualization, and a fully reproducible pipeline.
+The goal is to determine whether incorporating an attention mechanism improves forecast accuracy and interpretability.

-📁 Project Structure
+Project Structure
 project/
 │
 ├── data_acquisition.py